 St. Augustine College is committed to providing a safe environment for work and study.
 Any acts of violent behavior or threats are strictly prohibited on all college campuses.
-The possession or use of weapons of any kind including firearms, explosives, tasers, stun guns, etc. are firmly restricted on both campus properties and parking lotted areas.
-Replicas and facsimiles of weapons are similarly prohibited as well.
+The possession or use of weapons of

 No student, faculty or staff is allowed to participate in any activity in association with a hazardous/dangerous weapon.
 As any object has the potential to become a weapon, St. Augustine reserves the right to identify a "weapon" based on its potential use for damage or threat.
 This behavior is prohibited, and serious disciplinary actions will be taken place.
 Violations will be referred to local law enforcement officials immediately by calling 911.